All Episodes

 Okay, that's fine as far as it goes.

-And you have your uh obligatory guests referring to global warming as in the discussion as confirming what Obama said.
+And you have your obligatory guests referring to global warming as in the discussion as confirming what Obama said.

-Oh, yes, these storms can be suckers, they can afford you, they can do all kinds of Obamas right about this.
+They can do all kinds of Obama's right about this.

-Climate change, you never know what these it's just as subtle as that.
+It's just as subtle as that.

-Now, last night, time zones confused.
+Now, last night, time zone's confused.

 It must have been a bit of midnight here.